twilson63/mysql-down/README.md

 ## Connections

+Connecting to MySQL you have two options:

+* Supply a mysql:// uri
+* Supply a json:// object

+### MySQL URI

 When connecting you can supply a connection uri or `[db]/[table]` combination, if you just supply the db/table then it will assume the connection uri is the following `mysql://root@localhost:3306/db/table`.